Bible Reading: Psalm 1:1-6

 His delight is in the law of the Lord, and on his law he meditates day and night.
 Psalm 1:2, NIV

-We butter our toast.
-We peel gooey pizza cheese off our chin.
-We gulp milk straight out of the carton-well, maybe not.
-But answer this: Do we ever think about the brave cow who so kindly provided the raw material for all that good dairy stuff?
-Do we appreciate all the work old Bessie went through?
+YOU BUTTER your toast.
+You peel a string of gooey pizza cheese off your chin.
+You gulp milk straight out of the carton.
+But answer this: Do you ever think about the brave, generous cow who provided the raw material for all this good stuff?
+Do you properly appreciate the time-consuming process old Bessie went through?

-Dairy products start out as hay or grass.
-When Bessie eats, she chews her food just enough to swallow it—like we do when we’re in a hurry.
+Here are some interesting facts about how dairy products make it from moo to you: When Bessie eats grass or hay, she chews her food just enough to swallow it just like you do when you’re in a hurry.
 That blob of soggy grass travels into the first two of her four stomachs.
-The larger stomach holds fifty gallons of food-like a huge shelf stacked full of milk at the supermarket.
-When Bessie is full, she rests.
-But the four-stage milk factory inside her keeps working.
-Undigested food from the stomachs, called cud, burps back up into the cow’s mouth so she can chew it again thoroughly.
+The larger stomach holds almost fifty gallons of food.
+When Bessie is full, she rests, but the four-stage milk factory inside her keeps working.
+Undigested food from the stomachs, called cud, burps back up into the cow’s mouth for her to chew again.

-When Bessie swallows again, the cud passes into stomachs three and four, where some of it is digested to nourish the cow.
+When Bessie swallows the cud, it passes into stomachs three and four, where some of it is digested to nourish the cow.
 The rest is transformed into the makings for butter, cheese, eggnog, ice cream, and all that good stuff.

-Bessie’s digestion is so important to her that she spends one-third of her entire life-about eight hours a day-chewing cud.
+Bessie’s digestion is so important to her that she spends a third of her entire life chewing cud.
 This process is called ruminating.
-It’s the amazing way God designed cows to receive nourishment and to produce the dairy products we love.

-God designed us to “ruminate” too—on his Word.
-When we spend time in the Bible, we fill our mind with God’s truth, turning it over in our thoughts and “chewing” on it.
-That’s the kind of “rumination” or “meditation” on the law of the Lord that David wrote about (see Psalm 1:2).
-When you think about the Bible in this way, God will make your life fruitful (see verse 3).
+God designed you to be a “ruminant.”
+He made you to “ruminate” on his Word.
+When you spend time in Scripture, you fill your mind with God’s truth, turning it over in your thoughts and “chewing” on it.
+That’s the kind of “rumination” or “meditation” on the law of the Lord that David urged (see Psalm 1 :2).
+When you thought fully mull Scripture in this way, God will make your life fruitful (see Psalm 1 :3).